 Today, we are an organization that has four schools, a medical clinic, a mobile clinic, and two children centers, which provides after school support, tutoring, and meals.
 We build and repair homes, create industry, provide medical/dental care, and the work continues, as the opportunities are limitless!
 We are excited to be supporting our brothers and sisters in Haiti in building sustainable communities so that they can grow, prosper, and support their families, ultimately ending the restavek problem!

 Please explore our website and look around.
 We would love to hear from you.
 Consider joining us on a trip to Haiti.
 Lastly, we ask for your financial contribution toward our continued efforts in supporting the people of Haiti in becoming prosperous and enjoying the same opportunities that many of us have enjoyed.

 Dr. Andis Tamayo, EdD.

 Our mission is to create sustainable communities across Haiti in our efforts to eradicate child slavery.
 We will accomplish this by providing education, quality healthcare (medical/dental), building homes, and creating industry.
-This will ensure the families can afford to raise their children and will no longer have to give their children away under the false impression that another family can provide a better future.

 Our vision is eradicate child slavery in Haiti.